roseopicta/embedded_alice/README.md

-# An embedded CV-QKD transmitter compatible with QOSST
+# CV-QKD transmitter DSP, compatible with QOSST

-This project is a pure-C, "embedded friendly", implementation of the DSP chain of a CV-QKD transmitter compatible with [QOSST](https://github.com/qosst/qosst-alice).
+This project is a pure C, "embedded-friendly", implementation of the DSP chain of a CV-QKD transmitter compatible with [QOSST](https://github.com/qosst/qosst-alice).
 The signals follow the same format as the original Python implementation of QOSST-Alice, and can be demodulated by QOSST-Bob.

-This C implementation has been used for early proof-of-concept prototypes (running on the PS of an RFSoC board), and served as a reference implementation for the VHDL port.
+This C implementation has been used for early proof-of-concept prototypes (running on the PS of an RFSoC board), and served as a reference implementation for the VHDL port, in particular to generate "ground-truth" signals for the TBs.

 Features:
 * Fixed point or floating point arithmetic (floating point is needed to initialize LUTs)